 The reasonable person standard is often applied in a personal injury case to assess whether negligence caused or contributed to an accident and resulted in injuries and damages.

 Our lawyers at Gordon & Partners have helped many injury victims prove fault and establish negligence in cases for over two decades.
-To see if the reasonable person standard is relevant to your circumstances, get in touch with our firm to schedule a risk-free, no-obligation legal consultation.
+To see if the reasonable person standard is relevant to your circumstances, get in touch with our firm to schedule a risk-free consultation.